NabeelFK/FitnessDietTrackerApp/README.md

 In order to install this on your local machine please start by cloning the repository at the following link: https://csgit.ucalgary.ca/steven.barclay/fitnesstrackergp_gui
 Step 2)
 Please make sure you have all the necessary technologies such as JUnit and JavaFX in order for everything to work as intended.
+Step 3)
+Run Program from FitnessAppRun or from FitnessTrackerGP_GUI.jar in out.artifacts/FitnessTrackerGP_GUI_jar.

 #Contributors#
 Steven Barclay